internetofwater/geoconnex.us/namespaces/ref/pws/README.md

 The current implementation creating these ids and landing-content is in: https://github.com/cgs-earth/ref_pws and hosted on https://reference.geoconnex.us/collections/pws.
 PIDs are based on the EPA SDWIS PWSID (STXXXXXXX)

-The landing-content is generally based on those curated by SimpleLab Inc, with methodology described at https://github.com/SimpleLab-Inc/wsb and summarized briefly below.
+The landing content is based on data available from EPA SDWIS.
+The geometries are generally based on those curated by SimpleLab Inc, with methodology described at https://github.com/SimpleLab-Inc/wsb and summarized briefly below.

 In general, this methodology includes Service Area Boundaries where widely available, which is currently: